2b3ez/FileManager4TinyMCE/readme.txt

 Select File: (type=2 and set id of input text in field_id variable): path to filemanager../filemanager/dialog.php?type=2&editor=mce_0&lang=eng&fldr=&field_id=fieldID

+If you want use popup add in the address &popup=1

 In demo page i use fancybox with this configuration:

     $('.iframe-btn').fancybox({